Statelessness: History

-While statelessness in some form has existed continuously throughout human history, the international community has only been concerned with its eradication since the middle of the 20th century.
+While statelessness in some form has existed throughout human history, it emerged as a distinct legal category and an object of sustained international concern only in the twentieth century, largely in response to the mass displacement and denationalisations that followed the First World War.
 In 1954, the United Nations adopted the Convention relating to the Status of Stateless Persons, which provides a framework for the protection of stateless people.
 Seven years later, the United Nations adopted the Convention on the Reduction of Statelessness.
-In addition, a range of regional and international human rights treaties guarantee a right to nationality, with special protections for certain groups, including stateless persons.
+A range of international and regional human rights instruments also address nationality, including the ICCPR, CEDAW and the CRC at the universal level and, regionally, the American Convention on Human Rights, the European Convention on Nationality and the African Charter on the Rights and Welfare of the Child.